rust-lang/reference/src/items/unions.md

 ```

 The expression above creates a value of type `MyUnion` and initializes the
 storage using field `f1`.
 The union can be accessed using the same syntax as
 struct fields:

 ```rust,ignore
 let f = u.f1;
 ```

 Unions have no notion of an "active field".
 Instead, every union access just
 interprets the storage at the type of the field used for the access.
 Reading a
 union field is equivalent to a [`transmute`]: The data in the union, no matter
-how it was stored there, is transmuted to the type of the field.
-Just like with
+how it was stored there, is transmuted to the type of the field  Just like with
 any other transmute, it is the programmer's responsibility to make sure that the
 data is valid for the field type.
 Failing to do so results in undefined
 behavior (for example, reading the value `3` at type `bool` is undefined
 behavior).
 For this reason, all reads of union fields have to be placed in
 `unsafe` blocks:

 ```rust